 - 1 semester of Statistics:

 - BIO 260: Biological Statistics I and BIO 261: Biological Statistics II

 - PSY 205: Quantitative Methods

-- ENC 310: Statistical Procedures in Health Sciences
+- KHS 310: Statistical Procedures in Health Sciences

 - OT pre-requisites vary greatly between programs, and may also include physics, additional chemistry, additional biology, sociology, anthropology, ethics, nutrition, or others.